-- 39. On July 29, 2015, IARC issued its Monograph for glyphosate, Monograph Volume 112.
+- 45. In assessing an agent, the IARC Working Group reviews the following information: (a) human, experimental, and mechanistic data; (b) all pertinent epidemiological studies and cancer bioassays; and (c) representative mechanistic data.
+The studies must be publicly available and have sufficient detail for meaningful review, and reviewers cannot be associated with the underlying study. - 46.
+In March 2015, IARC reassessed glyphosate.
+The summary published in The Lancet Oncology reported that glyphosate is a Group 2A agent and probably carcinogenic in humans. - 47.
+On July 29, 2015, IARC issued its Monograph for glyphosate, Monograph Volume 112.
 For Volume 112, a Working Group of 17 experts from 11 countries met at IARC from March 3-10, 2015 to assess the carcinogenicity of certain herbicides, including glyphosate.
 The March meeting culminated a nearly one-year review and preparation by the IARC Secretariat and the Working Group, including a comprehensive review of the latest available scientific evidence.

-According to published procedures, the Working Group considered "reports that have been published or accepted for publication in the openly available scientific literature" as well as "data from governmental reports that are publicly available." - 40.
-The studies considered the following exposure groups: (1) occupational exposure of farmers and tree nursery workers in the United States, forestry workers in Canada and Finland and municipal weed-control workers in the United Kingdom; and (2) paraoccupational exposure in farming families. - 41.
-Glyphosate was identified as the second-most used household herbicide in the United States for weed control between 2001 and 2007 and the most heavily used herbicide in the world in 2012. - 42.
+According to published procedures, the Working Group considered "reports that have been published or accepted for publication in the openly available scientific literature" as well as "data from governmental reports that are publicly available."

+- 48. The studies considered the following exposure groups:

+(1) occupational exposure of farmers and tree nursery workers in the United workers in the United Kingdom; and (2) para-occupational exposure in farming families. - 49.
+Glyphosate was identified as the second-most used household herbicide in the United States for weed control between 2001 and 2007 and the most heavily used herbicide in the world in 2012. - 50.
 Exposure pathways are identified as air (especially during spraying), water, and food.
-Community exposure to glyphosate is widespread and found in soil, air, surface water, and groundwater, as well as in food. - 43.
+Community exposure to glyphosate is widespread and found in soil, air, surface water, and groundwater, as well as in food. - 51.
 The assessment of the IARC Working Group identified several case control studies of occupational exposure in the United States, Canada, and Sweden.
 These studies show a human health concern from agricultural and other work-related exposure to glyphosate.